Tax Troubles? We've Got You Covered!

 Recruitment agencies

-Any payment made to recruitment agencies (like Monster India or Naukri.com, etc.) will be subject to TDS u/s 194J.
+Any payment made to recruitment agencies (like Monster India or Naukri.com, etc.) will be subject to TDS u/s 194j of the Income Tax Act.

 TDS Deduction on GST Amount

-The TDS under this section will be applicable to the amount (excluding GST) only if the GST value is shown separately on the bill.
+The TDS under this section will only apply to the amount (excluding GST) if the GST value is shown separately on the bill.

 Media House